rosaaldama278/tingaldama/_posts/2023-12-05-Built-Translation-Model-with-Transformer.md

 ---
 title: "Step by Step to Build a Multi-Lingual Translation Language Model with Transformer"
 date: 2023-12-05
+summary: This guide provides a step-by-step tutorial on constructing a translation model using the Transformer architecture.
+We will code the encoder and decoder, train the model, save checkpoints, and perform inference.
+This post offers a comprehensive, hands-on approach to building a translation model with the Transformer.
 categories:
    - multi-lingual
    - transformer
-summary: In the "Attention is All You Need" paper, the authors introduced the self-attention mechanism within the encoder-decoder architecture for building translation models.
-This guide provides a step-by-step tutorial on constructing a translation model using the Transformer architecture.
-We will code the encoder and decoder, train the model, save checkpoints, and perform inference.
-This post offers a comprehensive, hands-on approach to building a translation model with the Transformer.
 ---
 In the "Attention is All You Need" paper, the authors introduced the self-attention mechanism within the encoder-decoder architecture for building translation models.
 This guide provides a step-by-step tutorial on constructing a translation model using the Transformer architecture.
 We will code the encoder and decoder, train the model, save checkpoints, and perform inference.
 This post offers a comprehensive, hands-on approach to building a translation model with the Transformer.

 The transformer model architecture was proposed in the paper:

 ![Transformer Model]({{site.baseurl}}/assets/images/translation_model/transformer.png)